voguh/unichat/README.md

 - [ ] Implement `Donate` event;
 - [ ] Implement an way to get youtube channel id or store in `unichat.db`
 - [ ] Implement overlay with bttv support;

+### Known issues

+Tauri does not work properly on Linux with Wayland (GNOME), the detected bugs are: "the chat window is not resized correctly" and "the window decorator buttons do not respect the user's settings, position, and visible buttons."